Making it easier to grow your law firm

 Low utilisation figures suggest over-staffing for the available work.
 The firm may need to invest in developing new business, or take a more defensive posture by reducing headcount.
 Conversely, high or increasing utilisation rates suggest an opportunity to hire new talent and grow the business.

-Paul McCluskey"There's a tendency to overestimate utilisation.
+Headshot of Darren Cable"There's a tendency to overestimate utilisation.
 Simply monitoring the numbers helps shine a light on what is really going on."

-Darren Cable, UK head of legal practices, Lloyds Bank
+Darren Cable, relationship director, Lloyds Bank

 Comparisons and benchmarking